dartmouth-cs98/hack-a-thing-21f-2-jackvasu-1/README.md

 ## What you learned

 I learned how to use python/flask development.
 I learned how to use pip to set up a Crypto environment using python (pycryptodome).
 I also learned the core functionality of crypto.
+This could be useful for flask in any development setting.

 ## What Worked